xf3227/peds2019/README.md

 Please note that the dependencies may require Python 3.6 or greater.
 It is recommemded to install and maintain all packages by using [`conda`](https://www.anaconda.com/) or [`pip`](https://pypi.org/project/pip/).
 For the installation of GPU accelerated PyTorch, additional effort may be required.
 Please check the official websites of [PyTorch](https://pytorch.org/get-started/locally/) and [CUDA](https://developer.nvidia.com/cuda-downloads) for detailed instructions.

-### Installing

-After resolving all dependencies, you can use the tool without further installation.

 ## How to use

 These instructions will help you properly configure and use the tool either through function-call or command-line.

 ### Data format

 All antibody protein sequences must be stored in plain-text format.
 A sequence consists of 20 amino acid symbol letters along with `"-"` to indicate gap.
 Sequences are deliminated by one single line-break.
 Please do not include spaces or extra line-breaks.
-The following lines show what the data is supposed to look like.
-Also, you can find sample data files under `<tool root>/data/sample/`
+You can find sample data files under `<tool root>/data/sample/`.

+**Example**

+5 segments from human antibody's HV region.

 ```
 -QVQLVQS-GAEVKKPGSSVKVSCTTSG-GTFSS-----FVINWMRQAPGQGLGWRGGIMPV---